salesforce/logai/README.md

 without putting in redundant effort to process the logs.
 We have opensourced LogAI to facilitate a wide range of applications benefiting both academic research and industrial prototyping.

-## Compare LogAI with other Log Analysis Tools
+## LogAI vs. other Log Analysis Tools

 Below table compares LogAI with several existing AI-based log analysis Tools, include both commercial log management platforms like NewRelic and DataDog, or popular log analysis open source tools on Github.